This article provides an overview of maps and a list of map research websites. The sites

 - U.S. Census Bureau – TIGER – Topologically Integrated Geographic Encoding and Referencing system

 - USGS Water Resources Information – The U.S. Geological Survey (USGS) collects information needed to understand the Nation’s water resources, and provides access to water data, publications, as well as to recent water projects and events

 - Gazetteer – U.K. – Great Britain streets and roads

 The following are services maintained by various United States universities and colleges:

 - Clark University, Guy H. Burnham Map & Aerial Photography Library – An active spatial data information center of global scope.
-The collection consists of 230,000 maps, 7,800 aerial photographs, 1500 CD-ROMs, as well as atlases, journals, globes, map reference materials, tourist information and monographs (primarily on the subjects of cartography, history of cartography, computerized cartography, map and imagery interpretation, remote sensing and GIS).
+The collection consists of 230,000 documents, 7,800 aerial photographs, 1500 CD-ROMs, as well as atlases, journals, globes, reference materials, tourist information and monographs (primarily on the subjects of cartography, history of cartography, computerized cartography and imagery interpretation, remote sensing and GIS).

 - Digital Collection – University of California at Berkeley